fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Set-AzureRmResource.md

 The second command modifies a property of $Resource.

-The final command updates the resource to match $Resource.
+The third command updates the resource to match $Resource.

 ## PARAMETERS